The Inflation Technique Completely Solves the Causal Compatibility Problem: Convergence of Inflation

 where $f_\star$ is the minimum value of $N(Q)$ over all compatible distributions $Q$.
 This implies that there exists a compatible distribution $\tilde{P}$ such that \be \sqrt{N(\tilde{P})}=\|P-\tilde{P}\|_2\leq {O}{\left(\sqrt{\frac{L}{n}}\right)}. \ee

-This proof of convergence easily extends to scenarios where we only know the probabilities of set $E$ of measurable events.
-Indeed, choosing the polynomial $N$ such that $N(R)=\smashoperator{\sum_{e\in E}} \left(P(e)-R(e)\right)^2$, and following the same derivation as in Eq.~(\ref{deriva}), we conclude that a distribution of measurable events admitting an $n^{th}$ order inflation is ${O}{\left(\sqrt{\frac{L}{n}}\right)}$-close in Euclidean norm to a compatible distribution.
+This proof of convergence easily extends to scenarios where we only know the probabilities of set $E$ of observable events.
+Indeed, choosing the polynomial $N$ such that $N(R)=\smashoperator{\sum_{e\in E}} \left(P(e)-R(e)\right)^2$, and following the same derivation as in Eq.~(\ref{deriva}), we conclude that a distribution of observable events admitting an $n^{th}$ order inflation is ${O}{\left(\sqrt{\frac{L}{n}}\right)}$-close in Euclidean norm to a compatible distribution.